wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 You can configure your cache to return a `PdxInstance` when a PDX serialized object is deserialized instead of deserializing the object to a domain class.
 You can then program your application code that reads your entries to handle `PdxInstance`s fetched from the cache.

-**Note:** This applies only to entry retrieval that you explicitly code using methods like `EntryEvent.getNewValue` and `Region.get`, as you do inside functions or in cache listener code.
+**注意:** This applies only to entry retrieval that you explicitly code using methods like `EntryEvent.getNewValue` and `Region.get`, as you do inside functions or in cache listener code.
 This does not apply to querying because the query engine retrieves the entries and handles object access for you.

 If you configure your cache to allow PDX serialized reads, a fetch from the cache returns the data in the form it is found.
 If the object is not serialized, the fetch returns the domain object.
 If the object is serialized, the fetch returns the `PdxInstance` for the object.

-**Note:** If you are using `PdxInstance`s, you cannot use delta propagation to apply changes to PDX serialized objects.
+**注意:** If you are using `PdxInstance`s, you cannot use delta propagation to apply changes to PDX serialized objects.

 For example, in client/server applications that are programmed and configured to handle all data activity from the client, PDX serialized reads done on the server side will always return a `PdxInstance`.
 This is because all of data is serialized for transfer from the client, and you are not performing any server-side activities that would deserialize the objects in the server cache.